A Letter from the Owners:

 Gene Taylors Sporting Goods

 If you are looking for gear for outdoor adventures, Gene Taylors is the spot.
-A truly local gem having started in Grand Junction, CO just down the mountains, this story has everything you will need for fishing, hiking, camping, and more.
+A truly local gem having started in Grand Junction, CO just down the mountains, this store has everything you will need for fishing, hiking, camping, and more.
 You can also pick up any fishing or hunting licenses you need while you’re shopping.

 Six Points Thrift Store